 12.5.
 Severability.
 If one or more provisions contained in this Agreement are invalid, illegal or unenforceable in any respect under any applicable law such provision or provisions shall be adjusted rather than voided in order to achieve to the extent possible the intent of the Parties to this Agreement and to place such Parties in the economic position they would have been in had such provision or provisions been in effect, and the validity, legality and enforceability of the remaining provisions throughout shall not be affected or impaired thereby.

 12.6 Assignment.
-This Agreement shall inure to and bind the Parties' permitted successors and assigns; provided neither Party, with respect to this Agreement shall assign or transfer same without prior written consent of the other Party which shall not be unreasonably withheld; Provided further, either Party may assign or transfer its interest herein to any parent or affiliate by assignment, merger or otherwise without prior approval.
+This Agreement shall inure to and bind the Parties' permitted successors and assigns; provided neither Party, with respect to this Agreement shall assign or transfer same without prior written consent of the other Party which shall not be unreasonably withheld; provided further, either Party may assign or transfer its interest herein to any parent or affiliate by assignment, merger or otherwise without prior approval.
 If a transfer by a Party shall occur as permitted hereunder (i) the transfer shall be made subject to this Agreement and the assignee shall assume the obligations of the assignor and (ii) the assignor shall furnish the other Party with instruments effecting same within thirty (30) Days thereof.
 A Party's transfer in violation hereof shall be void.

 12.7 Entire Agreement.
-This Agreement together with the Appendices and Exhibits attached hereto, set forth the entire agreement among the Parties relating to the subject matter hereof and supersede and replace all previous discussions, undertakings and agreements regarding the subject matter of this Agreement.
+This Agreement sets forth the entire agreement between the Parties relating to the subject matter hereof and supersedes and replaces all previous discussions, undertakings and agreements regarding the subject matter of this Agreement.

 12.8 Amendments.
 This Agreement shall not be amended other than by written agreement of the Parties.